CodosaurusLLC/CodosaurusLLC.github.io/_includes/cfp-list-blurb.md

 It is updated approximately every week
 (usually on Tuesday afternoon), so nothing should fall through the cracks.&nbsp;
+There are usually about ten to twenty, but highly variable.&nbsp;
 It is an extract of a much larger list that I maintain on behalf of [Toptal](https://www.toptal.com/#accept-only-candid-coders){:rel="nofollow" target="_new"}'s